Distributed Medical Image Processing with MONAI on Snowflake

 - Downloads and processes lung CT scans from public datasets

-- Trains a LocalNet deep learning model using distributed Ray computing
+- Trains a LocalNet deep learning model using Snowflake ML Jobs on GPU compute pools

-- Registers the trained model in Snowflake's Model Registry
+- Logs the trained MONAI model natively to Snowflake's Model Registry

 What You Will Build